Using A Litigation Friend To Claim Personal Injury Compensation

 Changes to the age of majority

-Northern Ireland – Age of Majority Act (Northern Ireland) 1969
+In Northern Ireland – the statute that defines when you are considered an adult is – Age of Majority Act (Northern Ireland) 1969

 Personal Injury Claims For An Adult Who Lacks Sufficient Capacity

 If you are an adult (over 18 years of age in England) – you might lack sufficient mental capacity to manage your own personal injury claim (whether making the claim yourself or using a solicitor).